-- Northern Health has contracted with a consulting company to process the access requests. - As she receives batches of responsive records, she is delivering them to the consulting company. - The consulting company will use software to prepare the records for review (for example, de-duplicating and ordering records by date).
+- [15] The applicant says that an appropriate deadline is 15 days from the date of this order.8 - [16] Northern Health says that it is not "practically feasible" to respond by the applicant's proposed deadline.
+Instead, Northern Health estimates that it can respond to the applicant on or before June 20, 2025.
+In support of its estimate, Northern Health provides affidavit evidence from its Executive Director, Enterprise Risk & Compliance and Chief Privacy Officer, who says: - She expects to have the results of automated searches for any responsive records that are in email format by May 9, 2025. - She will be "imminently" issuing a call for records to specific individuals. - Northern Health has contracted with a consulting company to process the access request. - As she receives batches of responsive records, she is delivering them to the consulting company. - The consulting company will use software to prepare the records for review (for example, de-duplicating and ordering records by date).
 The consulting company estimates this will take a maximum of six hours. - The consulting company will then conduct a line-by-line review of the records.
-It estimates that, "based on the scope of the request and the types of records involved," this will take approximately 30 days. - After the consulting company's review, she will review and approve the records within two days. - She will provide the records to the applicant on the day she approves them or the next day.

-[20] I accept Northern Health's evidence that once the consulting company has all of the responsive records for a given access request, it will require six hours to prepare them for a line-by-line review.
+It estimates that, "based on the scope of the request and the types of records involved," this will take approximately 30 days. - After the consulting company's line-by-line review, she will review and approve the records within two days. - She will provide the records to the applicant on the day she approves them or the next day. - [17] I accept Northern Health's evidence that once the consulting company has all of the responsive records, it will require six hours to prepare them for a line-by-line review.
 However, Northern Health does not adequately explain why a line-by-line review of those responsive records will take 30 days.
-In the absence of further explanation, I am not persuaded that Northern Health should be given 30 days to conduct a line-by-line review of the records.
+In the absence of further explanation, I am not persuaded that Northern Health should be given 30 days to conduct a line-by-line review of the records. - [18] I find that the applicant's proposed deadline of 15 days from the date of this order is an appropriate remedy.
+In my view, this timeline takes into account the length of time the applicant has already been waiting for a response to their